Blog Banner

 Speaking of Contrasts

 You don’t just have to make your champagne diamond a solitaire!
 Heck no, you really can have it all.
 Like a glittering white pave diamond halo?
 Go for it.
 Want to try a three-stone look?
 Do a champagne center with two colorless side stones.
 Or flip it and reverse it by adding the champagne stones as side accents.
 Another favorite way of ours to play up the contrast and really make a champers stand out?
-Pair it up with a similarly sized white diamond in a fun two stone style engagement ring.
-Same shape or different, this is a serious statement style.
+Pair it up with a similarly sized white diamond for a fun two stone style engagement ring.
+Same or different shape, your diamonds create a serious statement style that’s uniquely yours.

 You’re a Real One

 Now that you know that champagne diamonds get their color from mother nature, we’re going to flip the script a bit and let you know that you can also find champagne diamonds straight from the lab.
 Yep, lab grown diamonds come in colors other than clear too!
 In fact, when they started out as a thing, many lab grown diamonds came out in shades of brown and yellow far more often—until some super smart folks figured out how to get them to come out clear.
 However, if you are looking for a true champagne diamond, you will have trouble finding that unique brown tint nowadays.
-This is because lower color scale lab diamonds tend to have a greyish blue tint, as a result of trace elements of boron that cause a cooler tint.
-Lower color natural diamonds have higher trace elements of nitrogen, which causes a warmer yellow tint.
-But now that that’s solved, a bit of reverse engineering is all it took to create gorgeous fancy colors with way less carbon footprint.
+This is because lower-color-scale lab diamonds tend to have a greyish blue tint, as a result of trace elements of boron while lower-color natural diamonds have higher trace elements of nitrogen, which causes a warmer yellow tint.
+But now that that’s solved, a bit of reverse engineering is all it takes to create gorgeous fancy colors with a way less carbon footprint.
 Add to that the fact that lab grown diamonds have identical chemical, physical and optical properties to mined diamonds, and we can’t say we’re seeing any downsides.

 Wallet Talk

-We know you’re wondering.
-What’s a champagne diamond going to cost you, what with it being fancy and all.
+We know you’re wondering what a champagne diamond is going to cost you (what with it being fancy and all).
 Well, as we said up top, yellow and brown diamonds are the most common fancy colors with, let’s face it, less demand than say pink or blue (hello sticker shock).
 Now, you can usually find a champagne diamond for 20-30% less than a comparable straight-up fancy yellow diamond.
 And about 50% less than a white (colorless) diamond.
 Lab grown diamonds can also save you serious bucks, which just means more cash for the honeymoon, amirite?
 Other than this, your diamond will still be priced taking into account all the other Cs, so just find the right balance for you—but keep in mind for fancy color diamonds, color should really come first.

 Frank Darling custom fancy yellow diamond oval three stone ring.